Underactuated Robotics

 $L_2$ gain

-Which cost function should we use to do worst-case design and analysis for linear systems?
-Certainly we can put an absolute bound on the magnitude of $\bw$, and perform reachability analysis (we will do it below).
-But knowing that the dependency on $\bw$ is linear allows us to do something more natural, which can lead to tighter bounds.
+By limiting $\bw$ to be drawn from a bounded (polytopic) set, we were able to perform efficient reachability analysis.
+But knowing that the dependency on $\bw$ is linear allows us to do something potentially even more natural, which can lead to tighter bounds.
 In particular, we expect the magnitude of the deviation in $\bx$ compared to the undisturbed case to be proportional to the magnitude of the disturbance, $\bw$.
-So the natural bound for a linear system is a relative bound on the magnitude of the response (from zero initial conditions) relative to the magnitude of the disturbance.
+So a perhaps more natural bound for a linear system is a relative bound on the magnitude of the response (from zero initial conditions) relative to the magnitude of the disturbance.

 Typically, this is done with the a scalar "$L_2$ gain", $\gamma$, defined as: \begin{align*}\argmin_\gamma \quad \subjto& \quad \sup_{\bw(\cdot) \in \int \|\bw(t)\|^2 dt\le \infty} \frac{\int_0^T \| \bx(t) \|^2 dt}{\int_0^T \| \bw(t) \|^2dt} \le \gamma^2, \qquad \text{or} \\ \argmin_\gamma \quad \subjto& \sup_{\bw[\cdot] \in \sum_n \|\bw[n]\|^2 \le \infty} \frac{\sum_0^N \|\bx[n]\|^2}{\sum_0^N \| \bw[n] \|^2} \le \gamma^2.\end{align*} The name "$L_2$ gain" comes from the use of the $\ell_2$ norm on the signals $\bw(t)$ and $\bx(t)$, which is assumed only to be finite.